unitaryfund/mitiq/docs/source/guide/pt-5-theory.md

   name: python3
 ---

-# What is the theory behind DDD?
+# What is the theory behind Pauli Twirling?

-Dynamical decoupling (DD) {cite}`Viola_1998_PRA, Viola_1999_PRL, Zhang_2014_PRL`
-is a quantum control technique to effectively reduce the interaction of a quantum system with its environment.
-The protocol works by driving a quantum system with rapid sequences of periodic control pulses.
+Pauli Twirling (PT) {cite}`Wallman_2016_PRA Hashim_2021_PRX Urbanek_2021_PRL`
+is a quantum error mitigation technique designed to tailor noise from a Markovian channel to a more manageable stochastic Pauli channel.
+This tailoring is achieved by randomly applying a series of Pauli operations to the quantum system, and in doing so reduces the complexity of the noise channel.

 The application of DD sequences can have two effects depending on the correlation time {cite}`Breuer_2007_Oxford` of the environment:

-1. For Markovian noise, DD can make the overall quantum channel more symmetric (analogous to quantum twirling {cite}`Wallman_2016_PRA`) but cannot actually decouple the system from the environment;
+1. For Markovian noise, PT can make the overall quantum channel more symmetric (analogous to dynamical decoupling {cite}`Viola_1998_PRA, Viola_1999_PRL, Zhang_2014_PRL`)

-2. For non-Markovian noise, DD can effectively decouple the system from the environment.
+2. For non-Markovian noise, PT's performance might be degraded due to the inability to completely decouple the system from the environment in the presence of memory effects
-In theory, ideal sequences of infinitely quick and strong pulses, can result in complete noise suppression.

-In practice, due to the finite frequency and finite amplitude of DD sequences, both effects are possible but only as imperfect approximations.
+Pauli Twirling (PT) can be a powerful tool for noise management in quantum systems.
+By twirling over the Pauli gates, PT transforms complex noise channels into simpler stochastic Pauli noise channels.
+Yet, as with all powerful tools, careful handling is required.

+The success of PT is contingent on various factors, such as the nature of the noise and the specific characteristics of the quantum system.
+It's worth noting that, while PT generally simplifies the noise channel, there are circumstances where it could transform the noise negatively, for example into a completely depolarizing channel with a corresponding total loss of quantum information.

+For optimal results, Pauli Twirling should be implemented with an understanding of the underlying noise dynamics, and ideally, should be complemented with other error mitigation techniques to ensure robust quantum computation.

-In the context of quantum computing, DD can be considered as an error mitigation method.
-With respect to other error mitigation techniques, DD has very peculiar features:
+In the context of quantum error mitigation, PT and DDD stand apart in that they have very peculiar features with respect to other error mitigation techniques.
+PT's peculiarities include:

 - It maps a noisy quantum computation to a _single_ error-mitigated computation (no need to take linear combinations of noisy results as in [ZNE](zne-5-theory.md [PEC](pec-5-theory.md) and [CDR](cdr-5-theory.md)).